flavorly/vanilla-components/README.md

 [] - useInjectsConfiguration
 [] - useInjectsClassesList
 [x] - Create index file for components
-[ ] - Check when variant is error it should fallback to original variant and not the default one.
+[x] - Check when variant is error it should fallback to original variant and not the default one.
+[ ] - Check Disabled States in all components

 ```
 https://github.com/ulissesferreira/moon